PCI-ORG/pci-website-new/pages/project/pci-personnel.md

 The PCI-Personnel is an algorithm for tracking the prominence of different personnel around a political leader.
 In a first use case, we develop the PCI-Personnel for Chinese politicians around Chinese President Xi Jinping.
 Figure 1 below plots the indices for 28 top politicians in China from 2007 to the present.
 The value of an index measures how positive a politician's public image is as perceived by the *People's Daily*, the most prominent official newspapers of the Chinese Community Party.

-<strong>Figure 1.
-PCI-Personnel for Top Chinese Politicians Around President Xi Jinping</strong>
+**Figure 1.
+PCI-Personnel for Top Chinese Politicians Around President Xi Jinping**

 ![graph](https://pci-org.github.io/PCI-Personnel/?showlink=false)